What I Learned as Solo Female Traveller After 3 Months in Cape Town

 I do admit, however, that my blanket statement about safety in South Africa deserves a less biased amendment, which I’m going to address in this blog post.

-So if you ask me today, “is Cape Town safe for tourists?”, I would still say YES, BUT please read the fine print.
+So if you ask me today, “is Cape Town safe for tourists?”, I’ll give you a somewhat different answer.

 Should You Visit Cape Town as a Solo Female Traveler?

 Cape Town is, hands down, one of the most beautiful destinations on the planet.
 You have kilometres of white sandy beaches, mountains steps from the city, an amazing foodie and cafe scene, world-class art and entertainment, and sensational views wherever you look.